-Panorama of Langkawi: Cable Car und Sky Bridge
+Panorama Langkawi: Cable Car and Sky Bridge

 Sky Bridge

-Panorama Langkawi bzw.
-Langkawi Sky Cab
+Panorama Langkawi or Langkawi Sky Cab

-Panorama of Langkawi bzw.
-Langkawi Sky Cab
+Panorama Langkawi or Langkawi Sky Cab

 Oriental Village

-Langkawi Cable Car – Panorama of Langkawi
+Langkawi Cable Car – Panorama Langkawi

-Tickets for Panorama Langkawi are MYR 35 per adult (approx. EUR 10) (more information on the official website).
-There weren't long queues when we visited.
+Tickets for Panorama Langkawi cost 35 MYR per adult (approx. 10 EUR) (more information on the official websiteThere weren't any long lines during our visit.
 However, before we were allowed to board the small gondolas, we had to watch a film in the so-called Sky Dome.
-This is included in the entrance fee.
-We were expecting a film about space or something similar in the small dome, but were sorely disappointed with a badly animated roller coaster ride on Mars (?).
+This is included in the admission price.
+We expected a film about space or something similar in the small dome, but were bitterly disappointed by a poorly animated roller coaster ride on Mars (?).

-Talstation - Langkawi Cable Car
+Valley station - Langkawi Cable Car

-Valley Station – Langkawi Cable Car
+Valley station – Langkawi Cable Car

-Then we could finally enter the elevator cabin.
-There are always six people driving.
-At most you take a VIP or glass-floor gondola.
-The journey goes on the 1700 meter long route to the middle station and takes only a few minutes.
-On the way we had a great view of the countryside.
-A large waterfall can be seen on the right during the rainy season.
-For us it was more of a trickle.
-The route goes over very high pillars and makes an extremely steep climb in the last few meters.
+Then we were finally able to enter the lift.
+There are always six people on the ride.
+At most, you might take a VIP or glass-bottom gondola.
+The ride covers the 1,700-meter stretch to the middle station and takes only a few minutes.
+Along the way, we had fantastic views of the landscape.
+On the right, you can spot a large waterfall during the rainy season.
+Ours was more of a trickle.
+The route climbs over very high pillars and has an extremely steep climb in the final few meters.

 View of the middle station